The science behind Nima

 Nima’s test capsule

 Each Nima capsule contains a test strip preloaded with our antibodies.
-If gluten is present in the food being tested, the antibodies will bind to the gluten proteins and present a signal change on the strip that is detected by the Nima electronics and processing algorithm.Liquid extraction buffer
+If the protein we are looking for is present in the food being tested, the antibodies will bind to the protein and present a signal change on the strip that is detected by the Nima electronics and processing algorithm.Liquid extraction buffer

-When gluten is present in food, the gluten protein molecules are trapped inside other food molecules surrounding them.
-In order to detect gluten in food, gluten molecules need to be isolated and extracted from the rest of the food molecules.
+When a certain protein is present in food, the protein molecules are trapped inside other food molecules surrounding them.
+In order to detect the protein in food, the protein molecules need to be isolated and extracted from the rest of the food molecules.

-The Nima team designed an extraction buffer solution that is capable of breaking apart the bonds between gluten and other food molecules, leaving the gluten itself in a liquid solution, which reacts to the strip.Grinding and mixing mechanism
+The Nima team designed an extraction buffer solution that is capable of breaking apart the bonds between the protein and other food molecules, leaving the protein itself in a liquid solution, which reacts to the strip.Grinding and mixing mechanism

-When testing food for gluten, there are several mechanical steps necessary to deliver a result.
+When testing food for specific protein, there are several mechanical steps necessary to deliver a result.
 Screwing the cap shut begins a grinding process on the food to break the food into small particles to increase the amount of surface area exposed to the buffer solution.

 After the food is ground, the final twist of the cap will expose the food to the extraction buffer solution.
 Nima uses a motor to mix the food and the buffer in the capsule.
 Once the mixing is complete, the solution passes onto the test strip loaded with antibodies, where the chemical reaction begins.